K-9A/tabletop-manager/README.md

     NextAuth.js: For providing a secure and easy-to-implement authentication solution. bcrypt, NanoID, Redux, Redux Toolkit, Redux Thunk, Axios, Socket.IO, Formik, Yup, express-rate-limit, micro, validator: Each of these libraries and tools has played a crucial role in various functionalities of the       application, from security to state management, and data validation.
     MySQL: For providing a reliable and scalable database solution.
-    DigitalOcean: For offering a platform that supports all the technologies used in this project, making deployment smooth and efficient.
     Winston: For assisting in implementing comprehensive logging throughout the application, ensuring that any issues can be quickly identified and resolved.

 And last but not least, a huge thank you to GitHub for hosting the code and providing a platform for version control.